Abdelhamid Abaaoud: Earlier jihadist activities

 Abaaoud is reported to have joined a group within ISIL known as al-Battar Katiba, (the al-Battar Battalion) during the fight against Bashar al-Assad in 2013.
 He returned to Belgium by the end of the same year.
 In 2014, independent journalists Étienne Huver and Guillaume Lhotellier visited the Syria–Turkey border, where they obtained photos and video of Abaaoud's time in Syria.
 One portion of this material showed Abaaoud and others loading bloody corpses into a truck and trailer before Abaaoud grinned and told the camera: "Before we towed jet skis, motorcycles, quad bikes, big trailers filled with gifts for vacation in Morocco.
 Now, thank God, following God's path, we're towing apostates, infidels who are fighting us."
 Within Syria, Abaaoud is known to have been active at Hraytan.
 A diary entry while there records: "Admittedly there is no joy in spilling blood, although it's nice to see, from time to time, the blood of the infidels".

 Analysis of a telephone call established Abaaoud was in contact with Mehdi Nemmouche during January 2014.
 Nemmouche, a Franco-Algerian jihadist, shot and killed four people at the Jewish Museum in Brussels on 24 May 2014.
 Belgian authorities suspect him of having helped to organize and finance a terror cell in Verviers.
 This cell was raided on 15 January 2015 and two members of the cell were killed.
-In an interview with Dabiq, the magazine of the Islamic State of Iraq and the Levant (ISIS), Abaaoud bragged on social media about going to Belgium to lead the cell but escaped back to Syria, even being stopped by a police officer who compared him to a photo but did not identify him.
+In an interview with Dabiq, the magazine of the Islamic State (IS), Abaaoud bragged on social media about going to Belgium to lead the cell but escaped back to Syria, even being stopped by a police officer who compared him to a photo but did not identify him.
 In July 2015, following the Verviers raid, he was convicted in absentia and sentenced to twenty years in prison by a Belgian judge for organizing terrorism.

 In an interview with Dabiq magazine published February 2015, Abaaoud was reported to have made comments of his intention to fight persons of the Western world which he identifies as "the crusaders".

 Abaaoud was put under investigation as a possible link to four out of six attacks foiled in France since spring 2015.
 This included an attempted attack by Sid Ahmed Ghlam at a church in Villejuif near Paris in April 2015, as well as the thwarted Thalys train attack, which occurred on 21 August 2015.

 According to a BBC report on 19 November 2015, after Abaaoud's death, France's Interior Minister Bernard Cazeneuve told reporters that he had received intelligence that Abaaoud passed through Greece on his return from Syria.
 It is unclear whether he had concealed himself among the thousands of migrants arriving in Greece before heading for other EU nations.
 Greek officials subsequently insisted that there was no evidence that Abaaoud had been there.
 Confirming that Abaaoud had left for Syria last year, Cazeneuve said no EU states had signalled his return.